 It might not be the most coveted piece of kitchen equipment, but a hardworking set of mixing bowls is one of the most important parts of a functional kitchen.
 Every cook eventually finds their go-to bowl for tossing salads, salting flash-fried Brussels sprouts, or mixing banana bread batter.

-With that said, different mixing bowls offer different advantages depending on what you’re cooking.
+Different mixing bowls offer unique advantages depending on what you’re cooking.
 Some bowls can seamlessly move from mixing chilled ceviche to whipping a béarnaise sauce over a water bath on the stovetop.
 Other bowls can be popped into the microwave for a quick flash of heat and double as a serving bowl at your next dinner party.
+To help you find the best options, we tested the mixing bowls in a home kitchen by using them for a variety of kitchen tasks.
+Each one was evaluated on design, performance, storage, cleaning, and overall value.

 Here are the best mixing bowl options to help you tackle any cooking or baking project you set out to make.